 I’m writing this post on December 2, 2017.
 Today we learned that the Senate passed Trump’s tax plan.
 Thus, we can say with some certainty that offshore tax planning will be big business in 2018.
-Both the House and Senate versions of the bill are pro business and make major changes that will allow those structured offshore to pay near zero in US taxes on their foreign sourced business profits.
+Both the House and Senate versions of the bill are pro-business and make major changes that will allow those structured offshore to pay near zero in US taxes on their foreign-sourced business profits.

 The key to the new tax law is residency.
-If you’re business is a “resident” of the US, it will pay US tax.
+If your business is a “resident” of the US, it will pay US tax.
 If it’s a “resident” of a foreign country, it will pay zero US tax.
 The same goes for individuals living abroad.
 If you’re a legal tax resident of a foreign country, you might pay zero US tax on your income.
 For more, see Foreign Earned Income Exclusion 2018.